 You’ll want to prepare for PRK the same way as LASIK.
-The most important step is the consultation with Dr. Mozayeni, where he will discuss all of this with you in-depth.
+The most important step is the consultation with your surgeon, Dr. Mozayeni or Dr. Nunnery.
 During that consultation, we’ll use our Pentacam to do a corneal mapping, along with several other tests to determine which type of laser vision correction surgery is best for you.
-If Dr. Mozayeni recommends PRK it will because it is the safest procedure that will give you an optimal result.
+If Dr. Mozayeni or Dr. Nunnery recommends PRK it will because it is the safest procedure for you that will provide an optimal result.
 Here at Providence Eye, our PRK patients have the same great outcomes as our LASIK patients.

 Please bring all of your medications and eye drops that you got from your pharmacy.

 Upon arrival at our office, you will do the following:

 One of our certified ophthalmic technicians will take you to an exam room.

 One of our ophthalmic technicians will then escort you to our laser suite and turn you over to the care of the surgical technician to prep you for your PRK surgery.
 We will never leave your side.

 After a few seconds of rinsing with saline, your surgeon will put bandage contact lenses on your eyes.
 This is to cover your exposed cornea and keep you comfortable.
 These are not prescription contacts.
 If you are scheduled to have PRK eye surgery on the other eye, that will happen next.
 You can expect the entire process for both eyes to take about 10 minutes, after which he will use an eye microscope and check to make sure everything looks perfect before you head home.
 One of our team members will escort you out of the laser suite and into a room where your eyes will be covered with clear plastic shields to protect them.
 You are then ready to go home for a nice, long nap.